KukovecRok/MNIST-Recognizing-hand-written-digits/README.md

 ## Disclaimer

 This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 Use it at your own risk!
+#### Language
+The provided IPYNB was originally written in SLovenian language.
+I translated it to English but did not run it due to the long time needed.
+It may include a bug or two.